Bwhiz/Semiconductor-Energy-Bandgap-ML/README.md

 ### 3.3 Building a model using an Extreme gradient Boosted tree (Xgboost) for the prediction of Semiconductor-Energy-Bandgap

-Before building of the dataset it is essential to clean up the dataset.
+Before building on the dataset, it is essential to clean up the dataset.
 The goal of data cleaning is to improve the quality of the data to ensure its accuracy, consistency, and reliability for analysis.
 You can find the steps in _src -> data-preprocessing folder_.
 However here are some important aspect of the preprocessing.

 - #### importing libraries